coderATP/solitaire/README.md

 * play it on https://atp-solitaire.netlify.app

 //TO-DO:
-4. leaderboard
+1. leaderboard
-5. redo actions
+2. Pause and resume
 7. scoring system:

 each move = 5 points